 In all of our camps, the ERC is helping to spark a life-long passion for science and creating the future caretakers of our planet.
 We are excited for the year ahead as we continue this great benefit for our community and natural landscape.

-In 2017, the ERC’s EcoCamp Scholarship Fund was generously supported by Rocky Mountain Hardware, The Campfire Foundation, Idaho Fish and Wildlife Foundation, and individual ERC members like.
+In 2018, the ERC’s EcoCamp Scholarship Fund is generously supported by The Papoose Club, Rocky Mountain Hardware, Kearns, McGinnis & Vandenberg, Inc., and individual ERC members like you.
 Click here to support the EcoCamp Scholarship Fund.

 For more information on these camps, please contact: